Password protection and rules

 While these rules might seem lax independently, NIST's additional compromised password protection guidelines do more to prevent the use of unsafe passwords.

-Also, please bear in mind, that passwords are not a requirement for using Clerk.
+Also, bear in mind, that passwords are not a requirement for using Clerk.
 Applications can be configured to use a passwordless strategy that relies on your users being sent one-time passwords instead.

 Reject compromised passwords